maptime/map-accessibility-guidelines/README.md

 Learn [more](http://nacis2015.sched.org) about NACIS, and join us on a journey to make maps more accessible this October! :-D

-## Want to contribute to this project?
-Please contact us or send us a pull request if you have something to share!
-E-mail contact [at] opentwincities.org to be added as a contributor to this repository.
-We're especially interested in gathering:

-1) code snippets, templates and examples of accessible maps in the repo

-2) guidelines, documentation, and broader discussion on map accessibility in the wiki

 ## Project history
 This project originated in Feburary 2015 as part of the Hennepin County (MN) Geo:Code event.
 Other groups who have supported or contributed to this project include: